tanersarptonay/CENG140-THE1-Tester/README.md

 Tester prints the failed cases and the overall proposed grade out of 100.
 You can check the correct answers from the directories results_short and results_long.

-Results are tested are tested with given the1_helper file.
+Results are tested with the given the1_helper file.

 (Tested on Ubuntu 20.04/20.10, WSL2 on Windows 10 and İneks.
 May not work on Windows systems)